POWW INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That AMMO, Inc. Investors With Substantial Losses Have Opportunity To Lead Class Acti...

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired AMMO securities between August 19, 2020, and September 24, 2024, inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/POWW .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired AMMO securities between August 19, 2020, and September 24, 2024, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/POWW .

 Case Details